-Pants and Shorts: Girls of all grade levels may wear navy blue uniform pants or uniform shorts.
-Modesty is important, so pants and shorts should fit properly; excessively loose or tight-fitting Tights: Only solid navy blue, white, or flesh-colored tights may be worn with the uniform skirt or jumper during the winter months.
+Hair: Hair should be clean and neat in style.
+Any extreme hairstyle, unnatural or colored, extreme contrasting, streaked Tights: Only solid navy blue, white, or flesh-colored tights may be worn with the uniform skirt or jumper during the winter months.
 Leggings and jeggings are not permitted.